 - Amigurumi Crochet – Created in Japan, this is an art form of creating stuffed creatures or toys using crocheted or knitted fabric.
 The word comes from two Japanese words.
 Ami meaning crochet or knitting, and nuigurumi meaning stuffed doll or toy.

 - Finger Crochet -The crocheted form of finger knitting.
 You crochet, but instead of using a hook, you use your fingers.
 It boils down to a hand-weaving method, but the weaving is done in the style of stitches from crochet.
-It’s fun, but not suited to complicated projects or ones that need tight tension.
+It’s fun, but not suited to complicated projects or ones needing tight tension.

 What Is Tambouring?